dartmouth-cs98/hack-a-thing-21f-1-achoudhari/README.md

 I also had an issue I was unable to resolve regarding using components from Material-UI.
 For some reason, I got an error that there was a mismatch between the React versions whenever I would include any component from Material-UI.
 The tutorial made use of these components for premade styling, so I ended up having to style the whole app manually.
 However, this was not my biggest concern since I was mainly focused on the video communication technology provided by `Simple Peer`.

 One thing I tried to do but was unable to do was set up a chatting functionality between people in the call due to the limitations of `Simple Peer`.
 This library only supports video and audio communication, and does not implement WebRTC's chat functionality.
 I guess this is why it was called `Simple Peer`, but if I want to expand this project I would have to move away from this library and either implement using WebRTC directly or use a library that has more advanced functionality like `Peer.js`.
+If someone were trying to add some video chatting functionality into their app, this would be fine to use as long as the video chat is not the main point of the app.
+That is, this library makes it easy to include video chatting functionality, but it would be a very limited video chat that would not allow you to do much.
+Therefore, for more advanced video chatting one should stray away from `Simple Peer`, but if someone wants to quickly get video chatting set up and is not concerned about advanced features, then this is thelibrary to use.

 ## Authors